detectiveno2/first-simple-web/README.md

 # This is my first demo-web
 just do and commit one by one every feature that i have done

-Thanks Coders-X very much for teaching me walk a long road until now <3
+Thanks Coders-X very very much about your free programming course <3